Old Bangkok

 Grand Palace

-Explore the Grand Palace, the former royal residence, and marvel at its intricate architecture and design.
+Explore the Grand Palace, the former royal residence and marvel at the intricate architecture of Wat Phra Kaew (Temple of the Emerald Buddha).

 Day 2Cultural Immersion and River Cruise